ropensci/RNeXML/inst/doc/pubs/manuscript.md

-      1. NeXML promises to be the next generation of phylogenetic informatics data and metadata exchange format, offering substantial improvements in reliability, extensibility, and richness over earlier standards such as Nexus.
+      1. NeXML promises to be the next generation of phylogenetic informatics data and metadata exchange format, offering substantial improvements in reliability, extensibility, and richness over earlier standards such as NEXUS.

       2. In this paper we present the RNeXML package which provides a bridge between this rich and reliable data format and the